- Oops!Something went wrong.Please try again later.

 It also indicated they are looking for to cast a caucasian actor as Tony, Latina actresses as Maria and Anita, and a Latino actor as Bernardo, all between the ages of 15 and 25.
 This marks a much-needed change from the original film, in which Natalie Wood, an actress of Russian descent, played Maria.

 “I am so thrilled to be playing the iconic role of Maria alongside this amazing cast,” Zegler said.
 "West Side Story was the first musical I encountered with a Latina lead character.
 As a Colombian-American, I am humbled by the opportunity to play a role that means so much to the Hispanic community."
+Tony will be played by Ansel Elgort.

 Dance Mom star Maddie Ziegler will play a member of the Jets.